 - The Evolving Self: Problem and Process in Human Development (1982)

 - How the Way We Talk Can Change the Way We Work: Seven Languages for Transformation (with Lisa Lahey, 2001)

 - In Over Our Heads: The Mental Demands of Modern Life (1994)

 Kegan also wrote The Sweeter Welcome, Voices for a Vision of Affirmation: Malamud, Bellow, and Martin Buber, a literary analysis.

 Contribution to Psychology

-Kegan’s Constructive Development Theory suggests that individuals develop in six stages as outlined in his book The Evolving Self.
+Kegan’s Constructive Development Theory suggests that individuals develop in six stages, as outlined in his book, The Evolving Self.
+Each of these stages outlines the development of identity and social understanding.
 The six stages identified by Kegan are:

 Kegan believes that each stage revolves around and is shaped by the preceding stage.
 For instance, the incorporative stage is based on an individual’s reflexes and instinctive reactions.
 The next stage, impulsive, is formed by the perceptions and manifestations of reflexes.
 These perceptions and manifestations, also termed impulses, become the object of the following stage, imperial.
 As the stages progress, development continues through desires that lead to relationships, which lead to identity.
 Ultimately, the final stage of inter-individuality is formed based on the identity discovered in the previous stage of institutionalism.

 Kegan argues that the process of development is a process of meaning-making.
 As the individual moves through each stage of development, he or she is charged with the task of understanding the world and solving problems.
 Evolutionary truces, during which a person balances self with another person or institution are important landmarks in development and the process of meaning-making.
 Through evolutionary truces, individuals both gain knowledge and insight and develop a constraint upon the meaning-making process itself.